Last reviewed 8 June 2021

 Testing in the early stages of the pandemic was restricted to those in hospital.
 However, testing is seen as key to coping with the crisis and capacity has been scaled up to enable many more people to have access, including anybody who thinks they have symptoms.
 Key workers in health and social care, or people who live with them, are prioritised.

 Tests can be performed in regional drive through centres or via home testing kits.
-Coronavirus (COVID-19): getting tested provides details of how to book tests.
+Coronavirus (Covid-19): getting tested provides details of how to book tests.

 Contact tracing is an established infection prevention technique that has long been used in combatting communicable diseases such as coronavirus.
 It involves identifying and isolating people who are infected and then tracing those who may have been in contact with them.
 These people can then be tested and isolated as required.

-Vaccine development and the future
+Vaccine development and roll out

 Where can the latest information be found?

-School leaders and early years managers should keep as up-to-date as possible and ensure that staff and parents are informed.
+School leaders and early years managers should keep as up to date as possible and ensure that staff and parents are informed.

 The following official sources can be used: